Srynetix/gdpm/README.md

 Desynchronize dependencies for the current project.
 You can pass another folder using the `--path` argument.

 Il will remove installed plugins which are not from the project.
+You can specify a plugin name to desynchronize only one plugin.

 *Examples:*